DHTMLX/docs-todolist/docs/api/methods/createproject_method.md

 ### Description

-@short: creates a new project
+@short: Creates a new project

 ### Usage